What has giftedness got to do with emotional intensity?

 In particular, an emotional over-excitability is marked by an intensified level of interpersonal relations to people, things, and places, and compassionate feelings for others.
 It manifests as extreme and often complex feelings, deep empathy, and sometimes fears and existential anxieties.
 In recent research Beduna and Perrone-McGovern found that intellectual over-excitability and emotional over-excitability are positively co-related.

 Traditionally, giftedness was narrowly and insufficiently defined by the IQ score.
 However, the real definition and scope of giftedness is much wider and far more complex than that.
 Gifted adults are usually a more global and sophisticated thinker.
 They do not only have a greater capacity and thirst for knowledge and discovery, they also experience enhanced sensual experience, and they feel the fullest range of emotions to an immensely deep level.
 As a result, many gifted adults experience ‘mood swings’ that resemble a BPD symptom— e.g. swinging from feeling sad to being angry in the blink of an eye, and at times to joy, with the same level of intensity.
+However, the origins of such tendency are different.

 Many gifted adults do not realise or acknowledge that they are gifted, and are therefore not aware of the impact of their over-excitabilities.
 When a person goes through life feeling out of place without knowing why they can easily draw the conclusion that ‘something is wrong with me’.
 This can mark the beginning of a vicious, depressive cycle, and escalate to a point where the natural tendency to feel things intensely really become a ‘clinical disorder’.